-During the setup phase, the bat script sometimes could not get NDepend to launch
+During the setup, the bat script sometimes couldn’t get NDepend to launch.
+If the

 One final, small problem – help needed!

-One small problem that still is an issue, is that the NDepend projects sometimes begin complaining that the solution DLLs are invalid even when they are not.
-The last time this happened (after the major architectural changes), I could not get this to work even by deleting and re-adding the DLL:s.
-The NDepend project still considered the DLLs to be invalid.
+One remaining problem is that NDepend sometimes incorrectly complains that the solution DLLs are invalid.
+The last time this happened (after a major architectural change), I couldn’t get it to work even by deleting and re-adding the DLL:s.
+NDepend still considered the DLLs to be invalid.

 To solve this, I had to delete the NDepend project and re-create it from scratch.
 It’s not ideal, so I hope that I will find a solution for it.